 What gear is required for girls field lacrosse?

 For outdoor field lacrosse, girls are required to wear a mouth guard (not clear or white), lacrosse goggles, and cleats (lacrosse, football or soccer cleats work well).
 Also, make sure to purchase a girl’s lacrosse stick https://www.uslacrosse.org/safety/equipment/legal-sticks.
 Girls are not required to wear helmets but can be worn if parents desire.
 Please contact the girl’s director for more information.

 What does the girls field lacrosse schedule look like?

-Practices are generally scheduled twice a week for one to two hours beginning around the second week of May.
-Girl’s teams will utilize Twin Lakes Elementary.
+Practices are generally scheduled twice a week for one to two hours beginning around the start of May at Salk Fields.
 Home games will usually take place at Oak Knoll Athletic Field.
 Games are scheduled on weeknights in the summer starting around the second week of June.
-Summer weekends will generally be open with no lacrosse games with the exception of the state tournament on the first weekend of August at Lakeville South High School.
+Summer weekends will generally be open with no lacrosse games with the exception of the state tournament on the last weekend of July in Maple Grove (High School and Fernbrook Fields).

 What does the boys field lacrosse schedule look like?

 Practices are scheduled twice a week for one to two hours beginning around the first week of May.
 Boys teams will use Salk and Vandenberge Middle School fields for practice.
 Home games will usually take place at Oak Knoll Athletic Field.
 We will have early spring jamborees with two games per weekend during the school year.
 If your son is a multi-sport athlete, we have found that the Spring jamborees can conflict with other pre-scheduled competitions.
 Do not worry these jamborees are optional scrimmages and do not count towards a team season record.
 You may have to pick and choose which sport to have your son play on these weekends.
 Be aware that the game schedules for these jamborees may be delivered only a few days prior to the games.